Horizons - Center for Independent Study

 - You have a 1-1 relationship with your teacher

-- You can be concurrently enrolled in other programs: You can take up to two classes in a community college or even at your home school
+- You can be concurrently enrolled in other programs: You can take up to two classes in a community college or at your home school

 - Freedom--You're free from the social aspects and structures of regular high school